Romuald Wadagni: Education

-Career
+Career in the private sector

-Career path

 At the end of his studies, Wadagni joined the Deloitte office in Lyon where he stayed for four years and became supervisor.

 In 2003, he obtained the U.S. Certified Public Accountant, and left France to join the United States.
 In Boston, he joined the Deloitte office as an Audit Manager.
 He stayed there for 3 years, until 2006.
-He worked for large companies such as Orange, and was involved in acquisitions and mergers.
-In 2007, he attended the Harvard Business School and obtained a degree in Private Equity and Venture Capital.
+He worked for large companies such as Orange, and was involved in mergers and acquisitions.
+In 2007, he attended the Harvard Business School and completed a specialised training in Private Equity and Venture Capital.

 He was promoted partner of the firm in 2012, at the age of 36, thanks to his expertise, his network, his multicultural profile and his knowledge of the American and French systems.
+With this promotion, he became the youngest partner ever of Deloitte.
 He participated in the structuring of Deloitte's activities in the zone, which in 2012 included Ivory Coast, Senegal, Benin, Gabon, Congo, Equatorial Guinea, the Democratic Republic of Congo, Morocco, Algeria and Tunisia.

-In the RDC, he founded the Deloitte offices in Kinshasa and Lubumbashi in 2012.
-As Director of Professional Practice on the African continent, Romuald Wadagni ensured that international standards were applied by the entire Deloitte network in Francophone Africa.
+In the DRC, Wadagni opened the Deloitte offices in Kinshasa and Lubumbashi in 2012.
+As Professional Practice Director on the African continent, Romuald Wadagni ensured that international standards were applied by the entire Deloitte network in Francophone Africa.
 In November 2015, he was appointed Head of Audit Francophone Africa.

-In 2015, he re-enrolled at Harvard and was graduated a MBA.
+In 2015, Wadagni re-enrolled at Harvard as part of the (non-degree) General Management Program of Harvard Business School.

-In 2016, he has 17 years of expertise in French (Paris and Lyon), American (Boston and New York) and African (Lubumbashi) firms of Deloitte.
+In 2016, he had 17 years of expertise in French (Paris and Lyon), American (Boston and New York) and African (Lubumbashi) firms of Deloitte.
 He is recognized for his expertise in IFRS, US GAAP conversion assignment missions, offerings type transactions (IPO, fund-raising, etc.) as well as in the restructuring of public and private companies.

 Political career

+Minister in the first Talon government (2016-2021)

 On 7 April 2016, Wadagni was appointed Minister of Economy and Finance in the first Talon government.